 Fr.
-Stéphane Milovitch OFM Director of the Cultural Heritage Office of the Holy Land
+Stéphane Milovitch OFM Director of the Cultural Heritage Office of the Custody of the Holy Land

 Fr.
 Francesco Patton OFM Custos of the Holy Land

 Vincenzo Zupardo Architect for the Technical Office of the Custody

 Fr.
 Eugenio Alliata OFM Archaeologist, professor at the Studium Biblicum Franciscanum, Director of the Terra Sancta Museum